dynamiczero99/Maths-of-game-balance-and-infinite-progression/README.md

 ![](https://gph.is/2vnBMst.gif)

+_The Impulse Grenade fares better in Fortnite than PUBG because the latter aims for realism, so this kind of a mechanic strongly deviates from the intended game feel._

 Fighting Games and RTS Games usually are not that affected by this, because the gameplay needs characters to jump, move or attack in very strange and surrealistic ways.

 ![](/Flashback06.jpg)

+_The 2013 remake of Flashback (Delphine Software Entertainment, 1992) uses a realistic aesthetic but has a surrealist jumping height_

 - Target audience: When balancing your game, you will have to take into account what your playerbase will be.
 Thus, you can set the game's numbers to better fit the experience you want for your players.
 There are a lot of ways to do this, and we will delve deeper into this later.

 ![](The-Best-Video-Game-Consoles-for-Kids.png)

+_Dark Souls (From Software, 2011), for instance, is not intended to be played by casual audiences._

 - Fairness: It should go without saying that difficulty is the easiest thing to create for a game, but what is truly challenging is to create a good and fair difficulty.
 The typical terms "you suck at this game" or "git gud" should never be on the designer's mouth when adressing players/testers.
 The game has to feel good and nice to play.
 This does not mean to make a game easy, because that can lead to boredom and eventually to your player to stop playing the game.
 What designers should aim for is to entertain, not to set up impossible challenges so that the game is tagged as "difficult".